Cognigy/Documentation/docs/insights/dashboards/live-agent.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.62(Beta)-purple.svg)](../../release-notes/4.62.md)

 !!! note
-    The Live Agent dashboard is in Beta.
+    The Live Agent Dashboard is in Beta.
 We encourage you to try this feature out and provide us with feedback.

-The Live Agent dashboard displays Live Agent metrics for a specific AI Agent.
+The _Live Agent Dashboard_ displays Live Agent metrics for a specific AI Agent.

 Using this dashboard, you can: